T3chnoMaciej/excelbot/readme.md

 # EXCEL BOT
 ## Struggling with boring excel job that you have?
 No more worries!
 I might have a solution for you!
-This little program makes your life just a bit better, when you have to be seen on excel/google calc and the pricks don't want to pay you.
+This little program makes your life just a bit better, when you have to be seen on excel/google calc and the company don't want to pay you.
 ## Usage:
 ### The program has two modes:
 * 1 - dot - inserting a dot into a random cell in excell, without deleting it's original content, then waiting from 12 to 180 secodns to move to the next one.
 * 2 - message - I get it, they screwed you over big time.
-Now you can replace random excell cells with your message of choice! (ex. pay me now dickheads)
+Now you can replace random excell cells with your message of choice! (ex. pay me now!)
 ## Disclaimer
 I am not responsible for any consequences that using this software may bring upon you.
 Have fun! ;)
 ### To get it working: